jabunce/Bunce-2020-xcultural-competence/README.md

 Analysis using the empirical data to estimate values of parameters in the theoretical model, using R and Stan, is contained in the folder ``parameter-estimation``.
 Please see the accompanying file ``README_parameters.md`` in that folder.
 This makes Appendix Figures A18 and A19.

+Empirical data included here is provided so that other researchers can check the analyses in the associated manuscript.
+These data shall not be used for any other purpose unless express permission is granted by John Bunce (john_bunce@eva.mpg.de).